 Stomach sleepers need a very thin pillow or no pillow at all.
 Back sleepers should choose a pillow that is relatively thin and has a contour that will support the back of your neck and allow the back of your head to rest in a neutral position without forcing it forwards.
 Side sleepers will typically need the thickest pillow to accommodate the shoulder, but your spine should still be kept in a straight and neutral position.

-- Pillows are made from a variety of materials.
 Feather pillows are nice because they will easily conform to the shape of your neck.
 However, they tend to collapse over time and need to be replaced more frequently.
 Memory foam pillows are another popular option that can conform to the shape of your head and neck and have a longer life than a down feather pillow.

-- Make sure your mattress is supportive as well.
 One way to extend the life of your mattress is to flip and/or rotate it on a regular schedule.
 An easy way to remember to do this is to take care of it in the Spring and Fall as you change your clocks for daylight savings time.
 Some mattresses have a designated top and bottom (I.e. mattresses with a built-in memory foam topper), so these should simply be rotated rather than flipped.

 Some of these changes, like getting a better pillow, are easy to incorporate.
 Others, such as your preferred sleep position, can be difficult to change.
 Most people don’t wake up in the same position they fall asleep in.
 If you’re able to start out the night right and fall asleep in a healthy and well-supported position, it can set you up for a good night’s rest and less pain upon waking up in the morning.